Short Sales in Lamont

 What is a short sale and how does it differ from foreclosure? +

-How long does a short sale typically take in Lamont? +
+How long does a short sale take in Lamont? +

 What are the risks of buying a short sale in Lamont? +

-Do I need special financing to purchase a Lamont short sale? +
+Can I negotiate repairs in a Lamont short sale? +

 Nearby Cities